-The principal Federal Aviation Administration (FAA) function at Sonoma County Airport is operation of the Airport Air Traffic Control Tower (ATCT).
-From 0700 local time (LT) through 2000 LT, the tower staff provides ground and local air traffic control services in the immediate vicinity of the Airport.
+The principal FAA function at the Airport is operation of the Airport Air Traffic Control Tower (ATCT).
+From 0700 local time (LT) through 2000 LT, ATCT staff provides ground and local air traffic control services in the immediate vicinity of the Airport.
 Air traffic controllers must have a clear view of all arrival paths, departure paths and all ground (aircraft and vehicle) movements under their jurisdiction.
 In this regard, controller line-of-sight is an important factor for evaluating airport improvements and certain off airport development projects.

-The tower is located immediately south of the airline terminal building.
+The ACTC is located immediately south of the airline terminal building.
 During heightened threat levels, the FAA requires a 300-foot clear area around the tower.
 This could result in the closing of the terminal access roadway and much of the short-term parking lot.
-For operational and security reasons, it is recommended that the tower ultimately be relocated to a point between the runways to enhance visibility between the tower, movement areas, and aircraft on arrival to and departure from the Airport.
+For operational and security reasons, it is recommended that the tower ultimately be relocated.
 The best site for the relocated tower will be determined by an independent study.